datasektionen/bawang-content/en/industry/body.md

-# Business relations
+# Business Relations

 Do you want to come in contact with computer science students?
-The Computer Science Chapter's industry group actively works for an increased cooperation beetween computer science students and the industry.
+The Computer Science Chapter's Business Relations Group actively works for an increased cooperation beetween computer science students and the industry.
 We will help you arrange events in order for students to come in contact with your company and to give them a glimpse of their future working life.

 We offer many ways for you to contact students: lunch lectures, advertisment, using the Computer Science Chapter's job board, etc. We will also gladly discuss any new ideas with you.
 Looking for a more traditional approach?
 Take a look at our traditional events, listed below.

-Please feel free to contact us within the industry group by mail or phone for more information.
+Please feel free to contact us within the Business Relations Group by mail or phone for more information.

 ## Pub